How to Arrange Furniture: No-Fail Tricks

 Bedroom Furniture Arranging: Plan Walkways

+When planning a furniture arrangement for the bedroom, consider the size of your bed.
 Allow at least 2 feet on either side of the bed to allow for space to make the bed.
-Avoid placing the bed within 3 feet of the door; otherwise the bed becomes a roadblock.
+Avoid placing the bed within 3 feet of the door; otherwise, the bed becomes a roadblock.

 Bedroom Furniture Arranging: Select the Right Size